- President's Letter

 A Message from President Darron Collins '92

 I first discovered COA's magic as a prospective student in the spring of 1988.
-My father and I had made the ten-hour drive from New Jersey and the minute I stepped out of the car and stood face-to-face with an enormous finback whale skull I was hooked.
+My father and I had made the drive from New Jersey and the minute I stepped out of the car and stood face-to-face with an enormous finback whale skull I was hooked.
 There was a palpable buzz ringing from every classroom, lab space, and studio, and emanating from the staff, faculty, and students.
 I felt an intensity unlike anything I had ever experienced.

 I enrolled the following fall and embarked on a four-year journey, an unforgettable adventure in education.
 It was also an adventure that gave me the confidence and competence to chart my own course and be successful in a world that was changing faster and more drastically than ever before.